Skip to Content

 Performance

 It has provided subpar returns compared with peers, but similar returns compared with the category benchmark.
-Specifically, over the past 10-year period, this share class trailed its category's average return by an annualized 24 basis points.
+Specifically, this share class trailed its average peer by 24 basis points annualized over a 10-year period.
 But it mirrored the category index, Bloomberg Barclays U.S. Aggregate Government/ Credit 1-3 Year Index over an eight-year and 10-year period.

-When adjusting for risk, the fund is not favorable.
-The share class had a lower Sharpe ratio, a measure of risk-adjusted returns, than the index over the trailing 10-year period.
+When risk is properly accounted for, the strategy is not any more compelling.
+The share class trailed the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing 10-year period.
 This subpar risk-adjusted performance has not resulted in higher volatility, as measured by their standard deviation, which is close to the benchmark.
 Finally, the share class proved itself ineffective as it was unable to generate alpha, over the same 10-year period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on